lavillecamille/lavillecamille/content/publication/academic-publications/2024-01-05_The_Political_economy_of/index.md

 +++
-title = "The Political Economy of Military Aircraft, the Case of Europe" date = "2024-01-01" authors = [Droff, Josselin and Guiberteau, Jade and Laville, Camille and Malizard, Julien and Noël, Laure] publication_types = ["5"] publication = "NA" publication_short = "NA"
+title = "The Political Economy of Military Aircraft, the Case of Europe" date = "2024-01-01" authors = ["Droff, Josselin and Guiberteau, Jade and Laville, Camille and Malizard, Julien and Noël, Laure""] publication_types = ["5"] publication = "NA" publication_short = "NA"